ThinhHong/Personal-Projects/League/readme.txt.txt

 Using the API
 To make a request to the Riot API, you'll need to use the requests library in Python.
 The RiotAPI.py file contains several functions that make requests to the API and return the resulting data as a JSON object that is converted to a dictionary.
+All request are put on a 1.5 sleep timer in order to comply with Riot's API rules indicating that RATE LIMITS 20 requests every 1 seconds(s)
+100 requests every 2 minutes(s)
+Note that rate limits are enforced per routing value (e.g., na1, euw1, americas) Sleep time can be reduced if a person obtains a faster production key by contacting Riot headquarters and explaining your product.

 Uploading Data to SQL
 Once you've gathered data from the Riot API, you can upload that data to a SQL database using the mysql.connector library in Python.